On the heat content functional and its critical domains: Introduction and main results

-\nero The work of M\"unzner \cite{Mu1}, \cite{Mu2} established a connection between isoparametric hypersurfaces in $\sphere n$ and homogeneous polynomials with $n+1$ variables.
-Let $\Sigma$ be isoparametric in $\sphere n$.
-Then $\Sigma$ is a regular level set of the restriction $f$ to $\sphere{n}$ of a homogeneous polynomial $F:\real{n+1}\to\reals$ of degree $g$, where $g$ is the number of distinct principal curvatures of $\Sigma$.
-One has $f(\sphere n)=[-1,1]$ and $\Sigma=f^{-1}(t)$ for some $t\in (-1,1)$ (the focal submanifolds correspond to the critical values $-1$ and $1$).
-The polynomial $F$ satisfies the conditions
+It turns out that $\Sigma$ is always a (smooth) real algebraic variety: in fact, $\Sigma$ is a regular level set of the restriction to $\sphere{n}$ of a homogeneous polynomial $F:\real{n+1}\to\reals$ of degree $g$ which satisfies the conditions

-for a suitable rational number $c$, which is determined by the multiplicity of the principal curvatures of $\Sigma$ and $\bar\Delta, \bar\nabla$ are the Laplacian and the gradient in $\real{n+1}$.
-The polynomial $F$ is an example of {\it Cartan-M\"unzner polynomial}.
-Conversely, any Cartan-M\"unzner polynomial of degree $g$ with $c\ne (n-1)g$ gives rise to an isoparametric foliation of $\sphere n$ with $g$ distinct principal curvatures.
+where $c$ is as in \eqref{defc} and $\bar\Delta, \bar\nabla$ are the Laplacian and the gradient in $\real{n+1}$.
+A polynomial $F$ with the properties \eqref{cmp} is an example of {\it Cartan-M\"unzner polynomial}.
+Conversely, any Cartan-M\"unzner polynomial of degree $g$ with a constant $c\ne \pm (n-1)g$ gives rise to an isoparametric foliation of $\sphere n$ with $g$ distinct principal curvatures.
 Having that, the geometric classification of isoparametric foliations reduces to the (difficult) algebraic problem of classifying all Cartan-M\"unzner polynomials.

-Now we can easily classify the isoparametric tubes in the round sphere.
-Recall that an isoparametric tube can have at most two boundary components.
+We can now classify all isoparametric tubes in $\sphere n$ (for the proof of Theorem \ref{inthesphere} see the Appendix).

+\begin{thm} Let $\Omega$ be a domain in $\sphere n$.
+Then $\Omega$ is an isoparametric tube if and only if :